Skip to content

 - name: Install Cortex TMS

-run: npm install -g cortex-tms@latest
+run: npx cortex-tms@latest

 - name: Check Migration Status